ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 You can use this format to generate output same as [Hive](https://cwiki.apache.org/confluence/display/Hive/UserGuide).

-When formatting, all fields are onput in a row without any quote.
-Fields are seperated by a delimiter charactor, which is '\001' by default.
+When formatting, all fields are output in a row without any quote.
+Fields are separated by a delimiter charactor, which is '\001' by default.
 Rows are separated using the Unix line feed (LF).
-Values in complex types such as Array, Map and Tuple are seperated by delimiter charactor calculated by their loop level based on fields delimiter.
+Values in complex types such as Array, Map and Tuple are separated by delimiter charactor calculated by their loop level based on fields delimiter.

 ``` bash
 $ clickhouse-client --query="INSERT INTO function file('test.hivetext') select '20240305', tuple(123567, 'e01001', map('action1', 33333, 'act2', 5555));"